-- An explicit indication of which Liberal Studies Category the course satisfies. - The universal learning outcomes for the Liberal Studies Program. - The set of the Liberal Studies outcomes emphasized in the course. - A calendar that indicates the schedule of activities for the course and clearly reflects ways that those activities meet the set of Liberal Studies Learning Outcomes to be delivered in the course.
+- An explicit indication of which Liberal Studies Category the course satisfies. - Template language outlining the Liberal Studies outcomes emphasized in the course (template is located on Liberal Studies Assessment webpage). - A calendar that indicates the schedule of activities for the course and clearly reflects ways that those activities meet the set of Liberal Studies Learning Outcomes to be delivered in the course.